mrbandler/flow/.spec/cli.md

 ### `flow clean`

-Remove orphaned graphs from configuration.
+Remove orphaned spaces from configuration.

 **Description:**
-Scans all registered graphs in the configuration and removes entries for graphs whose directories no longer exist or are no longer valid Flow graphs.
+Scans all registered spaces in the configuration and removes entries for spaces whose directories no longer exist or are no longer valid Flow spaces.

 **Flags:**
 - `--dry-run`: Show what would be removed without making changes

 **Behavior:**
-- Checks each registered graph path
+- Checks each registered space path
-- Verifies the graph directory exists
+- Verifies the space directory exists
 - Verifies the `.flow` directory exists within it
 - Removes invalid entries from configuration
-- If active graph is removed, clears active graph selection
+- If active space is removed, clears active space selection

 **Output (default):**
 ```
-Checking 3 registered graphs...
+Checking 3 registered spaces...
-Removed: work (/home/user/deleted-graph) - directory not found
+Removed: work (/home/user/deleted-space) - directory not found
-Removed: archive (/mnt/removed/notes) - not a valid graph
+Removed: archive (/mnt/removed/notes) - not a valid space
 Kept: personal (/home/user/notes)

-Cleaned 2 orphaned graphs from configuration
+Cleaned 2 orphaned spaces from configuration
 ```

 **Output (--dry-run):**
 ```
-Checking 3 registered graphs...
+Checking 3 registered spaces...
-Would remove: work (/home/user/deleted-graph) - directory not found
+Would remove: work (/home/user/deleted-space) - directory not found
-Would remove: archive (/mnt/removed/notes) - not a valid graph
+Would remove: archive (/mnt/removed/notes) - not a valid space
 Would keep: personal (/home/user/notes)

-Dry run: 2 graphs would be removed
+Dry run: 2 spaces would be removed
 ```

 **Output (--json):**